CashScript/cashscript/README.md

 CashScript is still under active development, so it can not be installed yet.
 Check back to this page to find out when it can be used.

 ## Usage
 A detailed documentation will be added when the code base has reached a higher maturity level.
 In the mean time, you can refer to the examples in this repository under the `examples/` directory.
 This includes several example CashScript contracts, as well as an example of the SDK usage under `examples/p2pkh.ts`.
+Note that not all of these examples have been tested to work, and are also still a work in progress.